Introduction to Apache Spark Architecture

 It is responsible for providing API for controlling caching and partitioning.
 It’s an important toolset for data computation.
-It helps in recomputing elements in case of failures and considered to be immutable data and acts as an interface.
+It helps in recomputing elements in case of failures and is considered to be immutable data and acts as an interface.
 Transformations and actions are the two operations done by RDD.

 2. Directed Acyclic Graph (DAG)

 It forms a sequence connection from one node to another.
 The driver converts the program into DAG for each job.
-The Apache Spark Eco-system has various components like API core, Spark SQL, Streaming and real-time processing, MLIB and Graph X. Some terminologies that to be learned here is Spark shell which helps in reading large volumes of data, Spark context -cancel, run a job, task ( a work), job( computation)
+The Apache Spark Eco-system has various components like API core, Spark SQL, Streaming and real-time processing, MLIB, and Graph X. Some terminologies that to be learned here is Spark shell which helps in reading large volumes of data, Spark context -cancel, run a job, task ( a work), job( computation)

 Components of Apache Spark Architecture